 About the Author

-Mark Pennington is an educational author, publisher, presenter, reading specialist, and middle school teacher.
+Mark Pennington is an educational author, publisher, reading specialist, and teacher.
 Mark’s English-language arts/reading resources help teachers apply assessment-based instruction to teach grade-level Common Core State Standards and also individualize instruction for the diverse needs of their students.

 Mark has taught in the elementary, middle school, high school, and community college settings.
 He has also served as a district reading specialist.
 His MA Education (Reading Specialist) is from California State University at Sacramento.
 Mark received his teaching credential at the University of California at Los Angeles after graduating Magna cum Laude from the University of Southern California.
 Go Trojans!